Ritesh-Kumawat-au3/React-myreads/README.md

 #The purpose of the project is to demonstrate understanding of the basic structure and operation of a React-based app.

-#The "MyReads: A Book Lending App" is A Project Developed for the final assessment project for Udacity's React NanoDegree Program.

 #In the "MyReads: A Book Lending App" Project, A bookshelf app named "BrainFood" is devloped that allows to select and categorize books in 3 catagories as follows:

 1)Have Read,